odrans/S3COM/README.md

 Current limitations
 -------------------

-- The current S3COM version is only configured to handle inputs from the ICON atmospheric model.
-Some adjustments from the user will be required to use another model.
+- The current version is only configured to handle simulations from the ICON model.
+Some adjustments will be necessary to use outputs from another model.
 - S3COM only simulates measurements from passive remote-sensing sensors.
 - Polarization and 3D effects are not yet included.